-If the grievance officer determines that the allegations in the complaint do warrant further investigation and consideration, then the grievance officer shall forward, via certified US mail, notice of the complaint and its substantive allegations to the person against whom the complaint is made ("respondent") and, if discrimination or harassment is alleged, the University equal employment officer.
-This shall be done as soon as possible, but in no event later than 21 calendar days after the grievance officer receives the written complaint.
+If the grievance officer determines that the allegations in the complaint do warrant further investigation and consideration, then the grievance officer shall forward, via university email (@pepperdine.edu or other relevant email addresses for third-party respondents), notice of the complaint and its substantive allegations to the person against whom the complaint is made ("respondent") and, if discrimination or harassment is alleged, the University equal employment officer.
+This shall be done as soon as possible, but in no event later than 21 business days after the grievance officer receives the student's written complaint.